nginxinc/nginx-gateway-fabric/conformance/README.md

  ..
  .
  ```

-#### *Option 2* Install Nginx Kubernetes Gateway from edge to configured kind cluster
+#### *Option 3* Install Nginx Kubernetes Gateway from edge to configured kind cluster
-Instead of the above command, you can skip the build NKG image step and prepare the environment to instead
-use the `edge` image
+You can also skip the build NKG image step and prepare the environment to instead use the `edge` image

 ```bash
 $ make install-nkg-edge